garrandall/popular-music-data/tracks/look-what-they-ve-done-to-my-song-ma-ray-charles.md

 Maybe it's alright
-Maybe it's ok, i don't know
+Maybe it's ok, I don't know
-But i tell ya
+But I tell ya
 If my tears were money, i'd be a millionaire today
-You know, the only thing i get to have right, now it's turning out all wrong, mama You can't believe what they've done to my song ma, that i wrote myself They put it in a plastic bag and they turned the bag upside down, mama Lord, if i could find a good book
+You know, the only thing I get to have right, now it's turning out all wrong, mama You can't believe what they've done to my song ma, that I wrote myself They put it in a plastic bag and they turned the bag upside down, mama Lord, if I could find a good book
 I'd never have to come out and look at, uh
 What they trying to do to my brain
 It's a shame mama, you see they